hmcts/goldenpath-platops/README.md

 </details>

 📣 Verify the following
-- A Vnet exits
+- A Vnet exist
-- VNet has two peerings, one to the Hub and the other to the Core Management vnet
+- VNet has two peerings, one to the Hub and the other to the Core Management Vnet
 - A route table to one default route to x.x.x.x

-Select the virtual network and copy the vnet address cidr e.g. `10.10.7.0/25`
+Select the virtual network and copy the Vnet address CIDR e.g. `10.10.7.0/25`

 ### Step 3.

 Checkout the [hub-panorama-terraform](https://github.com/hmcts/hub-panorama-terraform) repo and create a new branch

-Navigate to [02-addresses-sbox.tf](https://github.com/hmcts/hub-panorama-terraform/blob/master/components/configuration/groups/objects/address-objects/02-addresses-sbox.tf) file add a new address object called `labs-goldenpath-<yourname>`, for example
+Navigate to [02-addresses-sbox.tf](https://github.com/hmcts/hub-panorama-terraform/blob/master/components/configuration/groups/objects/address-objects/02-addresses-sbox.tf) file and add a new address object called `labs-goldenpath-<yourname>` (example below)

 ```json